redox-os/book/src/porting-applications.md

 ### FreeBSD Reference

-If you can't find the application build system flags the FreeBSD port Makefiles are the best reference for feature flags to Redox as they tend to disable Linux-specific features and are adapted to cross-compilation, increasing the application/library compatiblity with non-Linux systems.
+If you can't find the application build system flags the FreeBSD port Makefiles are the best reference for feature flags to Redox as they tend to disable Linux-specific features and are adapted to cross-compilation, increasing the application/library compatibility with non-Linux systems.

 (You need to disable the application/library's build system tests to make cross-compilation work)